-UPDATE – Nottingham Hockey Centre to reopen from Monday 29th March
+UPDATE – Nottingham Hockey Centre indoor hospitality from 17th May 2021

 Nottingham Hockey Centre has written a COVID-19 risk assessment and plan for the site which is available to download below.